 5. Success Measurement

-Your SQL just made a purchase.
+Your opportunity just purchased.
 Celebrate, then measure success.
 The following questions can help you whether you’re performing an audit of your lead management success or setting up your goals and choosing KPIs for the first time.

 What are our lead management KPIs?